agarun/ruby-muvy/README.md

 #### `--format`
 Optionally force the download quality for `youtube-dl`.
+This command is currently best-suited to youtube.
+To see possible formats for other sites, type `youtube-dl -F <URL>`; however, even when specifying a suitable format, the script might fail to run.
 This determines the height of your image when using `-s stretch` only if you didn't specify --height.
 **Default**: 135 *(854x480 DASH at 24fps)*